macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "As far as I know, yes."
 The six students were walking to class on the outskirts of the college.

 "Perhaps we should go to the cafe."
-Emmersun walked beside the two girls, Amber, Yae, Ildren and the rest of the factions' mounts behind the three.
+Emmersun walked beside the two girls, Amber, Yae, Ilven and the rest of the factions' mounts behind the three.

 "No, and slip class?
 Come on, Emmersun, I thought you better than that. " Celesteia and Iris smiled as Givly came up beside the three, pulling the three into a hug.